McSodbrenner/vscode-better-open-editors/README.md

 ## Known Issues

 * Meta tabs like the "Settings" tab are currently not visible as the API does not offer a possibility to get the internal URI of those tabs.

-## Todo

-- Bug: Click on "Open changes with previous revision" does not reveal new tab
-- Feature: It is eventually possible to refresh only the passed item (research in documentation).
-- Feature: Tab groups are ignored at the moment
-- Upstream issue: The order is not taken into account when calling the extension settings directly via @ext:McSodbrenner.better-open-editors
-- Upstream issue: tab.input.constructor.name is just "ui" instead of TabInputCustom